Next Start

 Parts of the Braking System

-Every part in a braking system plays a key role in the stopping process.
+Every part of the brakes of a car plays a key role in the stopping process.
 While disc and drum brakes have some similar parts, they do differ quite a bit.

 Drum Brake Parts